Debt Collection Laws: What Seniors Need To Know

 Creditors can start contacting you by letters, emails, or phone calls as soon as you miss a payment.
 Once your debt is 180 days due, the lender can send your debt to a debt collection agency.
 Their job is to collect the money you owe.

 Legally, a debt collector is required to identify themselves and provide specific information about the debt they’re trying to collect the first time they call you.
-This will allow you to determine whether the debt in question is yours.
+This allows you to determine whether the debt in question is yours.
 The information includes your name, mailing address, the original lender’s name, account number, and the amount you owe.

 Debt collectors can try to contact you in person, by mail, text message, or email.
 However, they’re required to follow specific elderly debt collection laws when trying to collect.